barmalry84/check_code/README.md

 **AWS resources and security:**

-In order to be secure, I suggest to run compliant application in AWS VPC private subnets.
+In order to be compliant with security best practicies, I suggest to run application in AWS VPC private subnets.
 Application is accessible for external customers only through external Application Load Balancer DNS name via 80 port.
 You can use existing VPC in your account or could create one within framework.
 On top of VPC we place application stack based on Target Group, Application Load Balancer and Autoscaling Group.